Arm Care After a Stroke

 Your physical therapist will make other suggestions about positions that are safe

 and comfortable for you.
-He or she may also start physical therapy exercises with
+They may also start physical therapy exercises with you.

-you.
 These are to help you regain strength and flexibility in your affected muscles.
+This

-This might include muscle stretches, strengthening exercises, and range-of-motion
+might include muscle stretches, strengthening exercises, and range-of-motion exercises.

 What happens after arm care after a stroke?